jdarmada/nba-ai-assistant-js/README.md

 Running this file will:
 - Create the `sample-nba-player-data` index
-- Ingest sample player statistics from the CSV file `sample_nba_data.csv` from the `data` directory into Elasticsearch
+- Ingest sample player statistics from the CSV file `sample_nba_data.csv` into Elasticsearch
-- Set up proper field mappings
+- Set up proper field mappings to ensure the agent can find and aggregate relevant stats

 ## Running the Application